Pomeranian Training

 • Repeated yipping: he’s excited.

-• A low growl combined with some yips: could also warn an equal to go away but not acceptable if he’s doing it to you.
+• A low growl combined with some yips could also warn an equal to go away, but it’s unacceptable if he’s doing it to you.

 Copyright Pomeranian.Org.
 All Rights Reserved.